Damien McCrory: Dagenham & Redbridge

-McCrory re-established himself as a consistent first team member in the 2011–12 campaign.
-He gave away a penalty in the 3–1 defeat to Southend United in the Football League Trophy, which was saved, but made amends for his actions by scoring a then-equalizing goal from a 66th minute free kick.
+McCrory re-established himself as a consistent first-team member in the 2011–12 campaign.
+He gave away a penalty in the 3–1 defeat to Southend United in the Football League Trophy, which was saved.
+Still, he made amends for his actions by scoring a then-equalizing goal from a 66th-minute free kick.
 On 15 October, he was a key figure in the club's 3–2 defeat at home to his former club Plymouth Argyle; he provided assists for both of Dagenham's goal, only to be sent off in the 90th minute after fouling Isaac Vassell in the box – Simon Walton converted the resulting penalty to net the winning goal for Argyle.
 The red card was later rescinded.
 Seven days later he scored his first ever league goal, netting a free kick to provide a late consolidation goal in a 5–2 home defeat by Aldershot Town.
 In May 2012, McCrory was released by Dagenham after being told he would not be offered a new contract.